oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 - How to create a model
 - How to deploy this model, and make real-time predictions with it from new data

-In the next workshop, we'll learn how to extend and improve the model significantly, where we'll go from having a 51% accuracy to about 83% accuracy after finalizing the whole process.
+In the next workshop, we'll learn how to extend and improve the model significantly.
+At the end, you'll improve from having a 51% accuracy to about 83% accuracy after finalizing the whole process.

 ## Acknowledgements